 My dear Co-Workers, Active, Sick & Suffering, Lay Missionaries of Charity, I Thirst Movement members, Volunteers,

-I pray for you.
 Please, pray for me.

 God bless you